Skip To Main Content

 TCAP Results

-Based on Spring 2024 TCAP results from the TDOE, WCS ranked highest overall in Achievement and End of Course performance.
-District performance on individual tests and for various student groups is available under State Assessments on TDOE's Data Downloads & Request page or through the TDOE’s Report Card.
+Based on Spring 2025 TCAP Achievement and End of Course results, WCS increased overall proficiency in each of four content areas (ELA, Math, Science, and Social Studies).
+District performance on individual tests and for various student groups is available under State Assessments on TDOE's Data Downloads & Request page or through the 2025 TCAP District Results page on the TDOE’s Report Card.

 Information will be updated when available from the TDOE.